fermionresearch/phonon/docs/cpu.md

 ## Threads

-The runtime picks its own thread counts: six performance cores on Apple silicon, up to sixteen cores on x86-64.
+The runtime picks its own thread counts: six performance cores on Apple silicon, up to sixteen cores elsewhere.
 There is nothing to configure.

 ## Run the container